Wisembly/sockmitm/README.md

   - Various other HTTP features are silently dropped (example: Transfer-Encoding is stripped, because we always send a single chunk of data)
   - Each request (and response) will be parsed, then the result of this parsing will be used to produce the final requests/responses.
 During this process, some informations may be lost (such as the case of the header names).

+## HTTP Compression

+Don't forget to remove the `Accept-Encoding` headers if you wish to intercept the body of the response.
+Otherwise, the server might send you gzipped data, that you would then have to unzip using the native [zlib api](https://nodejs.org/api/zlib.html).

 ## HTTP Object definitions

 ### Request